karkman/MMB-114_Genomics/02-Read-trimming.md

 ## Downloading the raw genome data

-Let's enter the MMB114 folder that we created yesterday.
+Let's make a new folder for the course, but this time in the `/scratch` folder for the course.
 But first, let's see where we are; how to do that?

 <details>
 <summary>